Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Methods

 where $\langle E^2 \rangle$ and $\langle E \rangle$ are the average values of the square of the simulation energy and the simulation energy at a particular temperature, respectively.
 These averages can be calculated using the energy probability distribution of Eq.~\ref{eq:prob_dist}.
 In this manner, it can be seen that, once a sufficiently accurate estimate of $g(E)$ has been obtained, it is possible to run a simulation which samples all energies and temperatures of interest without further modification of the DOS ($f=1$).
 In principle, the distribution for any observable sampled during this phase of the simulation (\textit{e.g.}, a choice of order parameter describing a phase transition) can also be re-weighted to calculate its value at any temperature of interest.

 Independently of any parallelisation strategy, there have been efforts to optimise both the algorithm's `modification factor' and `flatness criterion'~\cite{zhou_understanding_2005, belardinelli_fast_2007, zhou_wang-landau_2006, swetnam_improving_2011}.
 The WL algorithm was quickly improved by the introduction of energy domain decomposition into sub-domains~\cite{wang_efficient_2001}.
 This decomposition allowed for independent random walks to be performed either in serial or concurrently.
-Further optimisation can be achieved by dynamically adjusting the size of each energy sub-domain, although maximally optimal load balancing is challenging due to the complex nature of the free energy landscape for a given system, several methods have been proposed for the dynamic adjustment of sub-domain size within a WL simulation~\cite{cunha-netto_critical_2011, cunha-netto_improving_2008, cunha-netto_two-dimensional_2009}.
+Further optimisation can be achieved by dynamically adjusting the size of each energy sub-domain; however, achieving maximally optimal load balancing is challenging due to the complex nature of the free energy landscape for a given system, and several methods have been proposed for the dynamic adjustment of sub-domain size within a WL simulation~\cite{cunha-netto_critical_2011, cunha-netto_improving_2008, cunha-netto_two-dimensional_2009}.
 These methods typically rely on restricting the energy domain over which a single WL random walk occurs.
 Once the flatness criterion has been met on a subset of the total energy domain, that portion of the energy domain is excluded from the current available energy for sampling during the iteration.
-With the advent of more accessible multi--process computing, these methods can be further expanded by combining non-uniform energy sub-domains with adaptive energy sub-domain sizing, instead of just modify the total sampling energy domain for a single WL instance.
+With the advent of more accessible multi-process computing, these methods can be further expanded by combining non-uniform energy sub-domains with adaptive energy sub-domain sizing, instead of just modifying the total sampling energy domain for a single WL instance.
+It is worth mentioning that the systems that will benefit the most from the schemes to be outlined in the subsequent section are those that are difficult to converge.
+If the model system being studied rapidly converges to a desired tolerance, the benefit of parallelisation can be significantly diminished.